smartcontractkit/chainlink/README.md

 ## Configure

 You can configure your node's behavior by setting environment variables.
-All the environment variables can be foudn in the `ConfigSchema` struct of `schema.go`, and you can read the [official documentation](https://docs.chain.link/docs/configuration-variables) to learn the most up to date information on each of them.
+All the environment variables can be found in the `ConfigSchema` struct of `schema.go`, or you can read the [official documentation](https://docs.chain.link/docs/configuration-variables) to learn the most up to date information on each of them.
 For every variable, default values get used if no corresponding environment variable is found.

 ## Project Structure